Introduction to Writing Comics

 In this class you will conceive, outline and write a complete 5-page comic book script!

-- You will work with professional comic book editors and writers Andy Schmidt & Paul Allor.
+- You will work with professional comic book writer and editor Paul Allor.

-- You will write a complete 5-page comic script under Andy & Paul’s expert guidance.
+- You will write a complete 5-page comic script under Paul’s expert guidance.

-- You’ll get Andy & Paul’s wealth of experience and training.
+- You’ll get Paul’s wealth of experience and training.

 - You also get exclusive access to a dedicated class member-only online forum.

-- You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!
+- You’ll have access to recordings of each class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!

 - You only need to bring your brain—the rest is provided.